meleu/blog/content/about.md

 Documentation for the RetroAchievements project.

-Technologies used:
+I created this project using the following technologies:

 - [GitHub wiki](https://github.com/RetroAchievements/docs/wiki/), as the place where contributors can create/update contents for the website.
-- [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for converting the files from the wiki into the website
+- [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for converting the markdown files from the wiki into the website's pages.
 - [Some scripts](https://github.com/RetroAchievements/docs) I created to glue things together.